 Severe shortness of breath is not a normal sign of aging or simply being out of shape.
 You should consult a doctor immediately if

 - Shortness of breath has lasted for several months or is getting worse.

 - Shortness of breath is severe enough to interfere with daily life.

 - Lips or fingernails turn gray or blue during physical exertion.

 - Mental alertness suffers or is impaired.

 If someone you love has been diagnosed with emphysema, you may want to consider some of the many in-home care options offered by the helpful staff of Specialty Care Services.
-Contact us for more information today; we are available 24/7!
+Contact us for more information today about our Olney senior care and services in the surrounding areas; we are available 24/7!